Your HSA Covers More Than You Think — HSA Eligible Expenses for 2026

-What if I told you that you've probably been paying out of pocket for things your HSA should have been covering all along?
+What if I told you you've probably been paying out of pocket for things your HSA could have covered all along?

 Sunscreen.
 Acupuncture.
 Fitness trackers.
 Sleep aids.
 Mental health apps.
 Feminine products.
 Reading glasses.
 Smart scales.

-This guide is everything we've uncovered — organized so you can start using it immediately.
+This guide covers everything, so you can start using it immediately.

-Why this matters: The Internal Revenue Service defines a qualified medical expense as anything that diagnoses, treats, mitigates, or prevents a condition.
-This guidance—outlined in IRS Publication 502—is detailed, but once understood, it opens up far more qualifying opportunities than expected.
+The IRS defines a qualified medical expense as anything that diagnoses, treats, mitigates, or prevents a physical or mental condition.
+(Source: IRS Publication 502)

 The second category offers significant additional savings opportunities when you explore it.